mertall/mertall/_pages/about.md

 Currently Tech Lead for REALOP I at [Space and Satellite Systems](https://www.ucdspaceandsatellitesystems.com/)
 * Computer Vision and Automated CubeSat Operating System research accepted to UC (University of California) Davis Undergraduate Research Conference.
 * Space and Satellite Systems is funded by [NASA](https://www.nasa.gov/content/about-cubesat-launch-initiative) and [The Green Iniatiave Fund](https://tgif.ucdavis.edu/) to deliver the first UC Davis CubeSat- REALOP I. Our defintion for success is recieving Earth Science data for Atmospheric Scientists at UC Davis- propelling research of Global Warming.
-* I began my journey as a Software Engineer attending the [CubeSAT Conference of 2019](https://www.linkedin.com/in/m161803398875s/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAACPUQp8BFbg_2SYAMZP5IzlGJQriLrFAYAM,1589568728711)/).
+* Began my journey as a Software Engineer attending the [CubeSAT Conference of 2019](https://www.linkedin.com/in/m161803398875s/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAACPUQp8BFbg_2SYAMZP5IzlGJQriLrFAYAM,1589568728711)/).
 After talking with NASA, big and small CubeSat manufacturers, and other schools I gained and provided excellent insight into the strengths and weaknesses of our CubeSats technical systems.
 Follwing this conference I developed autonomous control systems and eventually earned a position as Tech Lead.
 * I was given the opportunity to present in front of NASA engineers and researchers during the [Preliminary Design Review](https://docs.google.com/presentation/d/1vQKaiEhmzjhkJINsw5upEErIL7w0eli49ZhPyFmvKlU/edit?usp=sharing) for REALOP I.
 * After delving deep into the technical system I decided to focus attention on managing human capital.
 In accordance I developed the [Agile Development Plan](https://docs.google.com/document/d/1HTuV9DAut5XUEbByYMVwbrtg67TxJGHilfT-uTqb6LQ/edit?usp=sharing) with help from Space and Satellite System's president.
 * Most recently the REALOP I work I have been doing for almost 3 years ultimately became topics for research which were accepted to UC Davis.
 In addition I briefly took a few months to analyze overall computational effeciency of the system.
 I was able to reduce system time complexity by by O(N^2) through leveraging OOP and discarding multiple for loops that were being computed every half second.